Galvanised steel is a common material used for outdoor furniture as it is long lasting and rust resistant.

 There are several advantages to choosing an outdoor furniture piece manufactured using galvanised steel:

-One of the main advantages of galvanised steel is it’s resistance against rust thanks to the zinc coating.
+One of the main advantages of the material is it’s resistance against rust thanks to the zinc coating.
 This protects the steel from damage by moisture and oxygen exposure.

-While galvanised steel may cost more initially, it has proven to be an economical material in the long run.
+While the material may cost more initially, it has proven to be an economical material in the long run.
 It is also one of the less expensive protective steel coating options available.